 We can also assist you with questions regarding intercourse, ongoing pain, incontinence (leakage) and safe return to exercise.

 Back pain, in the upper and lower regions, is also common in the weeks after delivery.
-Together we can create an exercise plan to improve your strength and posture and prepare your body for everyday stresses and strains.
+We can advise you on exercise classes to improve your strength and posture and prepare your body for everyday stresses and strains.

 You can book a Physiotherapy consultation with us today – at a time and date that suits your schedule.
 Click below to begin.